dflynn15/gulp-jasmine-phantom/README.md

 Allows you to specify the Html runner that Jasmine uses **only** during integration tests.

+#### phantomjsPath
+Type: `string` <br />
+Default: phantomjs

+Allows you to specify the path to your phantomjs installation.
+After `npm install phantomjs --save-dev` you can set the path to `./node_modules/phantomjs/lib/phantom/bin/phantomjs`

 #### vendor
 Type: `string|array` <br />
 Default: null